 The graphics for a marker are defined by a 'marker' element.
-To indicate that a particular 'marker' element should be rendered at the vertices of a particular 'path', 'line', 'polyline' or 'polygon' element, set one or more marker properties ('marker', 'marker-start', 'marker-mid' or 'marker-end') to reference the given 'marker' element.
+To indicate that a particular 'marker' element should be rendered at the vertices of a particular 'path', 'line', 'polyline' or 'polygon' element, set one or more marker properties ('marker', 'marker-start', 'marker-end') to reference the given 'marker' element.